zhaofeng-shu33/research_info_related_notes/review.md

 Practical Implications: We can think each node is associated with two binary attributes.
 When the two attributes are the same, they belong to one cluster $S_i$.
 When only one attribute differs, the relationship is

 captured by $q$; When both the two attributes differ, the quantity is described by $r$.

+[1] Berthet Q, Rigollet P, Srivastava P. Exact recovery in the Ising blockmodel.
+Ann Statist.
+2019;47(4):1805-1834.

+[2] Cole S, Zhu Y. Exact recovery in the hypergraph stochastic block model: A spectral algorithm.
+Linear Algebra and its Applications.
+2020;593:45-73.

+[3] Xu M, Jog V, Loh PL.
+OPTIMAL RATES FOR COMMUNITY ESTIMATION IN THE WEIGHTED STOCHASTIC BLOCK MODEL.
+Annals of Statistics.
+2020;48(1):183-204.